 Calorie density can simply be summed up as more food with fewer calories.

 More specifically, it’s the number of calories in a given weight of the food.
 A food high in calorie density has a large number of calories in a small weight of food (i.e. olive oil).
-A food low in calorie density would have a small number of calories in the same weight of food (i.e. broccoli).
+A food low in calorie density would have a small number of calories in the same weight as food (i.e. broccoli).

 Choosing foods lower in calorie density is important because these foods are satiating and fill our stomachs without adding tons of calories to our diet.

 Generally speaking, vegetables and fruit are the lowest in calorie density, followed by whole food starches, animal proteins, and finally liquid calories, nuts, seeds, and oils.
 Highly processed foods like cookies, candy, ice cream, and fries would also be calorie-dense foods.

 Now, this doesn’t mean we can never eat these foods.
 It just means to be aware of them, eat them in moderation, and adjust the consumption of them based on our current goals.